 As mentioned at the outset, there’s a distinct lack of clarity when it comes to carrying electric toothbrushes with you on an airplane.
 Since most of these toothbrushes include a lithium-ion based battery inside, they’re potentially dangerous in rare instances.

 Furthermore, policies on carrying electric toothbrushes differ from airline to airline.
 Each of them has their own set of rules.
 Just because you can carry it on United doesn’t guarantee that you can carry it on JetBlue.

 As a general rule, electronic items are allowed in cabin baggage.
 Even if a device does accidentally get switched on, you can pull your bag out from the overhead cabin bag storage and switch it off.

-There’s a lack of clarity when it comes to carrying electric toothbrushes in checked luggage.
-But if yours contains a lithium ion battery, it doesn’t belong there since the rules covering what you can pack in a checked-in bag are very strict.
+If your toothbrush contains a lithium-ion battery, it doesn’t belong there since the rules covering what you can pack in a checked-in bag are very strict.
 To reduce frustration, it’s just best to avoid packing your electric toothbrush in your checked bag.

 If you really want to get another opinion, call the customer care service of the airline you are flying with to be 100% sure.
 No one wants to throw away an expensive Philips Sonicare Toothbrush at the airport.
 But TSA won’t hesitate to do so if they have any doubt.

 Bottom Line: Carry your electric toothbrush in your cabin bag instead of your checked bag.
 When it comes to portable chargers, it is essential to have it in your cabin bag and not the checked bag.
-Since an electric toothbrush works on a battery, it just makes sense to place it in your cabin bag.
+Since your electric toothbrush probably works on lithium-ion battery, it just makes sense to place it in your cabin bag.